-RPA differs from BPM in several ways, but most significantly, RPA automates a specific set of tasks while BPM determines what tasks to automate and the steps needed to eliminate and consolidate those tasks.
+RPA differs from BPM in several ways, but most significantly, RPA automates a specific set of tasks while BPM determines what tasks to automate and the steps needed to eliminate or consolidate those tasks.

 What is RPA?